RobinDieu/python-researcher/README.md

 This Project was done for fun based on school research.

-You will need to install requests using pip with: pip install requests
+You will need to install requests and bs4 using pip with:

+pip install requests
+pip install bs4

 Besides this, Enjoy!